 - Lemon and especially lime trees are the most frost-sensitive, often suffering damage at 32℉.
 They are extremely frost-sensitive; choose the warmest areas of your yard for planting.
 Lemon and lime trees often do not go into dormancy, so frost affects them more than other types of citrus.

 What to cover in a freeze: Frost-tender landscape plants

 Many tender landscape plants will recover from light frosts but have unsightly damage if you don’t cover them.
 Covering tender landscape plants during a freeze may prevent damage.
 Don’t prune frost-damaged plants until after danger of frost has passed in the spring.

 Frost-tender landscape plants include (but are not limited to): bougainvillea, some cacti, cape honeysuckle, coral vine, fairy dusters, ficus, hibiscus, lantana, natal plum, myoporum, pygmy date palms, succulents, tropical plants (avocado, banana, guava, etc.), yellow bells.

-Cover these plants during a freeze to prevent damage.
+Cover these plants during a freeze or remove plants before weather cools.